-GPS will hold a Virtual School Community Town Hall Meeting on June 8, 2021 at 6:00PM to discuss the current plans for our 2021-2022 school year.
-This Town Hall Session will share information and take Questions and Answers from the community.
+GPS held a Virtual School Community Town Hall Meeting on June 8, 2021 at 6:00PM to discuss the current plans for our 2021-2022 school year, as well as ESSER Funding.
+This Town Hall Session shared information and administration held a Question and Answer Session from the community.